Drayux/Drayux/README.md

  ― Donald Knuth
 <br>

 I tend to love about anything that offers me an intellectual challenge; from reverse-engineering video games in the spirit of 'speedrunning,' to modifying my car, or even attempting difficult climbing routes.
 I am further fascinated by the way that technology can push the limits of the reality of humans; the best example of this is virtual reality.
 We can use mathematics to define a virtual world, and then go so far as to trick the human mind that we are in that world, with the aid of specific peripherals.
-The power computers have to change our reality is why I've decided to pursue a career in this field, as I am perpetually fascinated by everything that it has to offer.
+The power that computers have to change our reality is why I've decided to pursue a career in this field, as I am perpetually fascinated by everything that it has to offer.
 <br>
 *Currently studying at Colorado School of Mines, projected graduation in Spring 2023.*
 <br><br>